OpenMandrivaSoftware/os-image-builder/README.md

 (obviously) correspond to a CPU architecture supported by the OpenMandriva version you're building.
 This is the only required option.

+`KERNELRPM=_package name_` Package name of the kernel to be installed (typically kernel-desktop or kernel-server).
+This can also be multiple packages separated by spaces, e.g. `KERNELRPM="kernel-server kernel-server-modules-infiniband"` Alternatively, if your target device uses a custom kernel, set the parameters below:

 `KERNEL=_url of kernel git repository_` URL of the git repository for the kernel to be used.
 Optionally, a branch can be specified by appending _#branch_.
-For example, to pull in the Raspberry Pi 5.10 kernel, use `KERNEL=https://github.com/raspberrypi/linux.git#rpi-5.10.y` If no kernel is specified, the binary package kernel-release will be pulled from OpenMandriva repositories instead.
+For example, to pull in the Raspberry Pi 5.10 kernel, use `KERNEL=https://github.com/raspberrypi/linux.git#rpi-5.10.y` If no kernel is specified, the binary package specified by `KERNELRPM` (default: kernel-desktop) will be pulled from OpenMandriva repositories instead.

 `KERNEL_CONFIG=_kernel-config_` Kernel configuration (as in `ls arch/*/configs` inside the kernel source tree).
 If not specified, `defconfig` is used.